 Treaty Oak Distillery

-Although the distillery is closed, Treaty Oak Whiskey and Waterloo Gin are offering online spirits ordering and delivery (for those 21+).
+The distillery is open but Treaty Oak Whiskey and Waterloo Gin are also offering online spirits ordering and delivery (for those 21+).
 Shipping is available to all U.S. states except Alaska, Alabama, Idaho, Kentucky, Mississippi, South Dakota and Utah.
-Beginning next week, Treaty Oak Distilling will be producing and giving away free 2oz bottles of hand sanitizer at the distillery.
-The sanitizer will be 70% ABV and will be made with Waterloo No. 9 Gin, glycerin and water.

 Support local stores who are temporarily closed by purchasing gift cards online.
-Buy gift cards for your favorite local garden stores like The Natural Gardener so you can be ready to stock up on all your spring garden needs when they re-open, or shop online at The Great Outdoors then pick up your plants curbside or have them delivered locally.
+Buy gift cards for your favorite local garden stores like The Natural Gardener so you can be ready to stock up on all your spring garden needs, or shop online at The Great Outdoors then pick up your plants curbside or have them delivered locally.

 Provision has temporarily closed but gift cards can now be purchased over the phone.
 Provision has also established a virtual tip jar, with 100% of donations going to support their tipped and hourly staff.
 Donations can be made via Venmo at @safe-distance-gratuities.